Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Algebraic-hyperbolic formulation of the constraints

 Following \cite{racz2015constraints, racz2014bianchi}, it can be proved that given the fields $h_{ij}$, $\hat{\alpha}$, $\hat{\beta}i$, $\ko^{ij}$, $\rho$ and $J_i$ in $\Sigma$, the hyperbolic system comprises a first order hyperbolic system of PDEs in the variables $X$ and $ Y_{i}$ if the condition

 holds for all $r$ in some interval $[r_0,r)$.
-Thus, we can see the hyperbolic system as an "evolution" problem along the variable $r$, for which the local existence and uniqueness of the solution is guaranteed in $[r_0,r)$ for some initial data of $X$ and $ Y_{i}$ at $r_0$. \\
+In other words, Eq.\eqref{ec:hyperboliccondition} is a sufficient (although not necessary) condition for the analytical stability of the AHF of the constraint equations as an "evolution" problem along the variable $r$.
+The local existence and uniqueness of its solution is guaranteed in $[r_0,r)$ for some initial data of $X$ and $ Y_{i}$ at $r_0$. \\

 Summarizing: First, we freely chose the fields $\gamma_{ij}$, $\ko_{ij}$, $\rho$ and $J_i$.
 Second, we use the $2+1$ decomposition to obtain $h_{ij}$, $\hat{\alpha}$ and $\hat{\beta}_i$.
 In particular, in the \tit{adapted-to-foliation} coordinated frame, the components of $\gamma_{ab}$ can can be written explicitly as